sanjay9616/Angular/Topics.md

 **Angular vs AnjularJS**
 **Jquery vs Angular**
 **Angular expressions vs JavaScript expressions**
-What is Angular Framework?
-What is the difference between AngularJS and Angular?
-What is TypeScript?
-Write a pictorial diagram of Angular architecture?
-What are the key components of Angular?
-What are components?
-What is a template?
-What is Angular CLI?
-What is a service
-What is dependency injection in Angular?
-How is Dependency Hierarchy formed?
 What is the option to choose between inline and external template file?
 What happens if you use script tag inside template?
 What are template expressions?